 - inwit (n.)

-- Middle English word meaning "conscience" (early 13c.), "reason, intellect" (c.
-1300), from in (adv.) + wit (n.).
+- Middle English word formed to translate Latin conscientia; early 13c., "conscience;" c.
+1300, "reason, intellect," from in (adj.) + wit (n.).
 Not related to Old English inwit, which meant "deceit."
-Joyce's use in "Ulysses" (1922), which echoes the 14c. work "Ayenbite of Inwyt," is perhaps the best-known example of the modern use of the word as a conscious archaism.
+Joyce's use of it in "Ulysses" (1922) echoes the title of the 14c. work "Ayenbite of Inwyt" ("Remorse of Conscience," a translation from French), is perhaps the best-known example of the modern use of the word as a conscious archaism, but not the earliest.

 Þese ben also þy fyve inwyttys: Wyl, Resoun, Mynd, Ymaginacioun, and Thoght [Wyclif, c.
 1380]

 If ... such good old English words as inwit and wanhope should be rehabilitated (and they have been pushing up their heads for thirty years), we should gain a great deal.
-[Robert Bridges, 1922]
+[Robert Bridges, English poet laureate, 1922]